-Disability insurance protects employees from the loss of income resulting from an inability to work due to an accident injury or illness.
-You receive short term disability benefits after a short waiting period (typically referred to as an “elimination period”) of 7, 14, or 30 days, and the benefits are payable for a specific duration (most commonly between 3 and 24 months).
+Aetna disability insurance protects employees from the loss of income resulting from an inability to work due to an accident injury or illness.
+A disability insurance policy is usually obtained as part of a group disability plan through an employer.
+If you cannot work you may receive short term disability (STD) benefits after a short waiting period (typically referred to as an “elimination period”) of 7, 14, or 30 days, and the benefits are payable for a specific duration (most commonly between 3 and 24 months).

 Sometimes disability insurance companies like Aetna do not pay benefits as they should.
 Many disability insurance claims are denied, or benefits may initially be approved and then cut off prematurely.
 That’s when the Ortiz Law Firm can be of assistance.
 We represent employees and individuals whose disability insurance claims have been wrongfully denied, delayed, or terminated.
-If you have received a disability denial letter from Aetna you should contact us as soon as possible to schedule a free case evaluation with an experienced disability attorney.
+If you have received a disability denial letter from Aetna, make sure that you contact us as soon as possible to schedule a free case evaluation with an experienced disability attorney.
 Our disability lawyers will fight to obtain the Aetna disability benefits that you deserve.

 Hire an Aetna Long Term Disability Attorney

-As stated above, many individuals who file for disability insurance benefits are shocked and dismayed with the hurdles placed in front of them by Aetna in filing the claim.
+As stated above, many individuals who file for disability insurance benefits are shocked and dismayed by the hurdles placed in front of them by Aetna during the disability insurance claim process.
 Aetna requests more and more paperwork as part of the “proof of loss”.
 Just when you think you’ve filled out the last form, you are given yet another one to fill out.
 Your doctor may begin to get annoyed with Aetna’s phone calls to the doctor’s office and numerous requests for the doctor to also fill out paperwork.
 Then, after the claim is finally finished, Aetna closes the claim and send you a disability denial letter in the mail.